rizinorg/cutter/docs/source/contributing/code/ide-setup.rst

 Changing CMake configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Open :menuselection:`Project --> CMake Settings`.
-CMake options can be modified either in graphical table editor, as a command-line flag or by switching to JSON view.
+CMake options can be modified either in graphical table editor, as a command-line flag or by switching to the JSON view.

 Editing Qt .ui files and Qt integration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 By default Visual Studio will open ``.ui`` files as XML text documents.
-You can configure to open it using Qt Designer by right clicking and selecting :guilabel:`Open With...`.
+You can configure to open it using Qt Designer by right-clicking and selecting :guilabel:`Open With...`.

 There is a  Qt plugin for Visual Studio from Qt.
 It isn't very useful for Cutter development since it is aimed more at helping with Qt integration into Visual Studio projects.
 It doesn't do much for CMake based projects.
 The biggest benefit is that it automatically installs :file:`qt5.natvis` file for more readable displaying of Qt types in the debugger.